mattering-press/Hear-Here-Spatial-Practices/essays/fariman.md

 # Biographies

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/MRH_(4-3)_001.jpg right caption="Mahsa Alami Fariman, Ahmadreza Hakiminejad and Heba Sabboubeh recording in the Chapel of Industry with sound producer Duncan Whitley" alt="Mahsa Alami Fariman, Ahmadreza Hakiminejad and Heba Sabboubeh recording in the Chapel of Industry with sound producer Duncan Whitley"
+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/MRH_(4-3)_002.jpg right caption="Mahsa Alami Fariman and Heba Sabboubeh in the cathedral archives" alt="Mahsa Alami Fariman and Heba Sabboubeh in the cathedral archives"

 **Dr Mahsa Alami Fariman** is an urban researcher and educator with a background in architecture and urban studies.
 She is currently Lecturer in Just Urbanism, Societal Diversity and Citizenship at The Bartlett Development Planning Unit, UCL.
 Prior to this, she taught urban geography at Coventry University and lectured in the Department of Media, Communications and Cultural Studies at Goldsmiths, University of London.
 Trained as an architect, Mahsa previously worked in architectural practices in Iran.
 She holds a PhD in Urban Sociology from Goldsmiths, an MA in Architecture (Cultural Identity and Globalisation) from the University of Westminster, and a BA in Architecture from Islamic Azad University in Iran.
 Her research focuses on the politics of space, open city, feminist urbanism, and the production of everyday urban life in the Middle East.
 Drawing on her lived experience and academic engagement with the region, she is committed to expanding urban discourse through ideas and perspectives grounded beyond Western contexts.